Hydraulic press

 A hydraulic press is a machine press using a hydraulic cylinder to generate a compressive force.
-It uses the hydraulic equivalent of a mechanical lever, and was also known as a Bramah press after the inventor, Joseph Bramah, of England.
+It uses the hydraulic equivalent of a mechanical lever, and was also known as a Bramah press after the inventor, Joseph Bramah.
 He invented and was issued a patent on this press in 1795.
-As Bramah (who is also known for his development of the flush toilet) installed toilets, he studied the existing literature on the motion of fluids and put this knowledge into the development of the press.
+As Bramah installed toilets and developed the modern flush toilet, he studied existing literature on the motion of fluids to develop the press.

 Main principle

-The hydraulic press depends on Pascal's principle-the pressure throughout a closed system is constant.
+The hydraulic press depends on Pascal's principle.
+The pressure throughout a closed system is constant.
 One part of the system is a piston acting as a pump, with a modest mechanical force acting on a small cross-sectional area; the other part is a piston with a larger area which generates a correspondingly large mechanical force.
 Only small-diameter tubing (which more easily resists pressure) is needed if the pump is separated from the press cylinder.

-Pascal's law: Pressure on a confined fluid is transmitted undiminished and acts with equal force on equal areas and at 90 degrees to the container wall.